Loki-Astari/geeky-nextjs/content/posts/Vector-Resize.md

 sharing: true
 footer: true
 subtitle: C++ By Example
 description: C++ By Example.
 The Vector Part 3.
-Because resizing a vector is expensive; the standard vector class uses exponential growth to minimize the number of times that the vector is resized; a technique we replicate in this version.
-But every now and then you still need to resize the internal buffer.
+Because resizing a vector is expensive, the standard vector class uses exponential growth to minimize the number of times that the vector is resized, a technique we replicate in this version.
+But every now and then, you still need to resize the internal buffer.
 image: /images/post/post-7.png
 imageInfo:
     original:           https://unsplash.com/photos/2EJCSULRwC8